tmarfil/nginx_on_ecs_fargate/README.md

 ```

 > **Note**
-> Understanding the difference between `ECSTaskExecutionRole` and `ECSTaskRole` is crucial for proper security configuration in ECS.
+> Understanding the difference between `MyECSTaskExecutionRole` and `MyECSTaskRole` is crucial for proper security configuration in ECS.

-- ECSTaskExecutionRole:
+- MyECSTaskExecutionRole:
    - Used by the ECS agent to launch and manage the container.
    - Grants permissions to:
      - Pull container images from ECR